apioo/psx/doc/design/routing.rst

 Custom routing
 --------------

-If you want store your routes in another format or in an database you can write your own RoutingParser.
-The routing parser returns an RoutingCollection which contains all available routes.
+If you want store your routes in another format or in a database you can write your own RoutingParser.
+The routing parser returns a RoutingCollection which contains all available routes.

 .. literalinclude:: ../../library/PSX/Loader/RoutingParserInterface.php